NexStops

 Recipient Function Location Transfer safeguard

-Sendinblue SAS (Brevo) Transactional email FR EU-internal processing
+Sendinblue SAS (Brevo) Transactional and notification email FR Processing within the EU

-Google LLC (Firebase Cloud Messaging) Push notifications US EU-US Data Privacy Framework
+Google (Firebase Cloud Messaging) Push notifications IE / US Adequacy framework

-Cloudflare, Inc. (R2) File storage Global edge (EU data residency) SCC + EU data residency
+Cloudflare, Inc. (R2) File storage of cargo documents EU data residency SCC + EU data residency

-Contabo GmbH Server hosting Data center: Lauterbourg, France (EU) EU-internal processing
+Contabo GmbH Server hosting Data center: Lauterbourg, France (EU) Processing within the EU

 5. International data transfers

-A current list of processors and their safeguards is available on request (dataprivacy@nex.company).
+A current list of the processors and their safeguards is available on request (support@nexstops.com).

 Data category Retention